 - Fold in the 2 side corners and roll like a burrito, until it looks like an envelope.
 Brush the top corner triangle with the egg.
 Continue rolling and seal.
 Repeat with remaining filling and wrappers.
 I like to keep a damp paper towel over the top of the wrappers while rolling, so they don't dry out.

-- Place 1 inch oil in a skillet and heat to 350°F. (*see notes for using an air fryer.)
+- Place 1 inch oil in a skillet and heat to 350°F. (*see notes for baking or using an air fryer.)
 Carefully add 4 to 5 egg rolls in the oil at a time.
 Cook until browned, flipping occasionally.
 Turn down the heat if they are browning too fast.

 - Transfer egg rolls to a paper towel-lined plate.
 Let cool slightly.
 Repeat with remaining egg rolls.